-When Is It Necessary to Have a Pulpotomy?
+When Is It Necessary to Have a Pulpotomy Procedure in Children?

 Young children are more prone towards developing cavities in their teeth, and sometimes the cavities can get quite deep, and may be pretty close to the pulp chamber which is right in the center of the tooth, or the cavity might even extend into the pulp.
 When this occurs the tissue in the pulp becomes irritated, inflamed and infected, causing toothache.
 If the tooth isn’t treated then it’s likely to develop into an abscess.

-A pulpotomy is used to try to save and restore the tooth.
+A pulpotomy procedure in children is used to try to save and restore the tooth.